kachiokeke/customer-insight-analysis/README.md

 **Task:** Find all active accounts (savings or investments) with no transactions in the last 1 year (365 days).

 **Tables:**
-plans_plan
+- `plans_plan`
-savings_savingsaccount
+- `savings_savingsaccount`

 **Solution**:

 To begin, I first needed to clearly define what counts as an "active account" and what qualifies as "no transactions in the last 365 days."
-The data was spread across two main tables: plans_plan, which tracks savings and investment plans, and savings_savingsaccount, which records financial transactions linked to those plans.
+The data was spread across two main tables: `plans_plan`, which tracks savings and investment plans, and `savings_savingsaccount`, which records financial transactions linked to those plans.

 I joined these tables using the shared owner_id field to associate each plan with its corresponding transaction records.
 Then, for each account, I checked the most recent transaction date using the MAX(transaction_date) function.
 The key step was to compare this latest transaction date with the current date to calculate if the difference exceeded 365 days.